mariusherzog/dicom/README.md

 This project is a boost::asio - based implementation of the DICOM network protocol.
 Leveraging the features of C++11, the goal is to realize a type-safe, easy-to-use and abstract framework to build applications based on the DICOM protocol.

 ## Progress
-Currently, only the upperlayer as described in chapter 8 of the standard is fully realized on the master branch.
-Implementation of the DIMSE layer is currently work-in-progress; The DIMSE protocol machine supports the C-ECHO service group.
+Currently the upperlayer and the dimse protocol machine are supported.
+Service classes, like Storage, Query/Retrieve, Worklist, etc. are work-in-progress.

 ## Example
 The main.cpp file contains an example which will be walked through: